 But there are deeper aspects to this than simple market quantification.
 Marketing and branding are cultural techniques which seek to create organic groups by binding people together (Moore, 1991; Klein, 2000; Gedde, 2005; Arvidsson, 2005).
 These binds rely upon cultural myths, the stuff of the cultural commons.
-In the case of Blog Cabin 2008, there are two key cultural myths that are central to this bond: the home and the American pastoral.
+In Blog Cabin 2008, there are two key cultural myths that are central to this bond: the home and the American pastoral.
 In a manner similar to Mosco (2004), I argue that these myths are powerful and should not be discounted simply because they are not falsifiable in a positive sense.
-Along with Mosco, I see myths as a key to understanding not only our relationship to one another; they help us understand why new technologies (such as social networking) are seen by users as providing a better life than the ones we had before their arrival.
+Myths as a key to understanding not only our relationship to one another; they help us understand why new technologies (such as social networking) are seen by users as providing a better life than prior technologies.

 The mythological space "home" is a powerful and overdetermined cultural object.
 A person's home reveals much: economic circumstances, political views, religious views, and attitudes towards family, community, and health.
-The home binds: etymologically, "husband" arises from "house bond," bound to the home and the "house wife."
+The home binds.
+Etymologically, "husband" arises from "house bond," bound to the home and the "house wife."
 In American culture, particularly post-Industrial Revolution, this bond becomes more important as the home is seen as the place of "not-work," a private space (Cowan, 1983).
 It is a place where labor (most often women's labor) and technologies are used to reproduce the species (Davis, 1983; Hennessy, 2000).
-Even as Americans experience all sorts of spaces (hospitals at birth, illness, and death, work spaces, educational spaces, social spaces, political spaces, media spaces, and liminal spaces such as highways and airports), "home" is a place where Americans "live."
+Even as Americans experience all sorts of spaces

+(hospitals at birth, illness, and death, work spaces, educational spaces, social spaces, political spaces, media spaces, and liminal spaces such as highways and airports), "home" is a place where Americans "live."
 Culturally, it is perceived to be at the center of nearly every other activity in daily political/economic/social life.